Mysticial/DigitViewer/README.md

 -----

 y-cruncher has a build dependency on this Digit Viewer.
-Not just because it embeds the Digit Viewer, but it actually uses the DigitWriter classes to output digits at the end of a computation.
+Not just because it embeds the Digit Viewer, but it also uses the DigitWriter classes to output digits at the end of a computation.

 So what you are seeing here is actual y-cruncher source code.